appsemble/appsemble/apps/soundboard/README.md

-The soundbar app allows you to play different sounds.
-The goal of the app is to add sounds to the blocks which you can play by clicking on the blocks.
+The soundboard app allows you to play different sounds by clicking on buttons.